naqushab/SearchEngineScrapy/SetupGuide.md

 _Run commands now to crawl the results:_
 Example (To crawl 5 pages of Google search results for PDFs with keyword 'Machine Learning' and store URLs in output_filename.csv):

+To use Bing Search Engine:
+`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="Bing" -a pages=1 -o output_filename_bing.csv`

+To use Google Search Engine:
-`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="Google" -a pages=1 -o output_filename.csv`
+`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="Google" -a pages=1 -o output_filename_google.csv`

 (output_filename will contain URLs that are of filetype: pdf and query: 'Machine Learning')